learnk8s/learnk8s.io/src/persistent-connections/content.md

 Instead of writing a library from scratch, you could use a Service mesh such as Istio or Linkerd.

-Service meshes augment your app with a new process that:
+Service meshes augment your app with a new processes that:

 - automatically discovers IP addresses Services
 - inspects connections such as WebSockets and gRPC